Muxía

 Muxía is the last episode of the route that goes from Santiago de Compostela to Fisterra and then Muxía.
 More and more people are embarking on this last stretch, known as the epilogue of the Camino, because of its spiritual significance and renewal.

 Why do people go on pilgrimage to Muxía?
-Because legend has it that the Virgin Mary travelled to Hispania after learning that the apostle James was preaching there.
-On its journey by sea, the boat of the Virgin arrived at the coast of Muxía.
+Legend has it that the Virgin Mary travelled to Hispania after learning that the apostle James was preaching there.
+On her journey by sea, the boat of the Virgin arrived at the coast of Muxía.
 It is for this reason that the Santuario da Barca exists on the Muxian coast.

 This sanctuary is located on the rocky coast of the village.
 Its location and its mysticism are two of its main characteristics.
-This location, so close to the roughness of the Atlantic, has caused some damage, so it has had to be rebuilt on more than one occasion.
-It is a temple very loved and venerated by the Galician faithful, which has its pilgrimage in the month of September each year.
-The legend about the arrival of the Virgin to this point of the coast, has made that nowadays there are coastal rocks that have a special meaning or mysticism:
+This position, so close to the roughness of the Atlantic, has caused damage over time, and the temple has had to be rebuilt on more than one occasion.
+It is very loved and venerated by the Galician faithful, who celebrate its pilgrimage every September.
+The legend about the arrival of the Virgin at this point has given the surrounding coastal rocks a special mystical meaning:

 This rock is said to have healing properties.
-If you pass 9 times under it, you will be cured and free from kidney-related diseases and back pain.
-This rock is also a symbol of the sail that carried the Virgin’s boat.
+If you pass under it 9 times, you will be cured and free from kidney-related diseases and back pain.
+This rock also symbolises the sail of the boat that carried the Virgin.

 Its shape is said to be reminiscent of the rudder that may have been part of the Virgin's boat.

-It is a rock loaded with love, for being the point where supposedly lovers swore eternal love to each other.
+This is a rock loaded with love, as it is the point where lovers supposedly swore eternal love to each other.

-One of the most important in religious symbolism.
+One of the most important symbols in religious mysticism.
 Legend has it that whoever manages to move the stone is free from sin.

-Apart from the Virxe da Barca Sanctuary, Muxía has several other religious monuments.
-Fundamentally these are the Romanesque temples of: Santa María de Morquintián, Santa María, Santa Leocadia de Frixe, San Xiao de Moraime, San Martiño de Ozón and San Cristovo de Nemiña.
-In addition, there are 12 more chapels and churches.
+Apart from the Virxe da Barca Sanctuary, Muxía has several other religious monuments, mainly the Romanesque temples of Santa María de Morquintián, Santa María, Santa Leocadia de Frixe, San Xiao de Moraime, San Martiño de Ozón, and San Cristovo de Nemiña.
+In addition, there are 12 other chapels and churches in the area.

-In this fluvial path located in Os Muíños, in the parish of Moraime, you will be able to enjoy the typical architecture of its seventeen restored mills.
-Moreover, the walk ends directly at the mouth of the river on the coast, at Areamaior beach.
+On this riverside path located in Os Muíños (Moraime parish), you can enjoy the typical architecture of seventeen restored mills.
+The walk ends directly at the mouth of the river on the coast, at Areamaior beach.

 Museum of Volunteering

-Muxía, was one of the places on the Galician coast that suffered the most from the Prestige disaster.
-For this reason, in the village there is this museum that commemorates the work of all those volunteers who threw themselves into helping without thinking twice to clean the coasts of the oil slick of the chapapote.
-The museum collects as a photographic narrative the whole process of what was this tragedy.
+Muxía was one of the places that suffered most from the Prestige oil spill disaster.
+This museum commemorates the work of the volunteers who helped clean the coast.
+It uses a photographic narrative to document the entire process of that tragedy.

 Caldeiras de O Castro

-This is one of the most outstanding tourist spots in Muxía.
-Here, because of the substratum, the river makes a kind of jump similar to a waterfall and several pools are formed as natural pools.
-Landscape-wise the area is very beautiful and curious.
-There is a hiking route of 15 kilometers to make the environment and also there is the chapel of Santo Outel and a picnic area where you can stop for lunch.
+One of the most outstanding tourist spots in Muxía.
+Here, the river forms a waterfall and several natural pools in a beautiful setting.
+There is a 15-kilometre hiking route through the surroundings, which also features the Santo Outel chapel and a picnic area.

 Viewpoint of Monte Facho Lourido

-It is considered one of the best viewpoints in Muxía.
-From there, you will have spectacular views of the entire coast and the village.
+Considered one of the best viewpoints in Muxía, it offers spectacular panoramic views of the entire coast and the village.

 Cape Touriñán